 Before I get into the food ideas for your bug out bag, let me state that these choices aren’t always going to be what the normal healthy person consumes on your average day.
 The Bug Out Bag is what you grab when there is a need to get out of harms way very quickly.
 This isn’t camping or taking a leisurely stroll in the woods.
 Some of the food choices could be improved, but we are going for quick and simple calories mostly in a format that doesn’t spoil too quickly, doesn’t take a lot of preparation and doesn’t weigh a ton.
 So, with all that said, here are some ideas we came up with for your bug out bag food supplies.

 G.O.R.P – If you don’t know stands for Good old raisins and Peanuts and has been a hiking staple for years.
-G.O.R.P is calorie rich and is simple to make.
+G.O.R.P is calorie-rich and is simple to make.
 Unless you have chocolate in there, it shouldn’t melt in the trunk of a hot car either.
 The thing you want to avoid is what we did and that is to buy a giant bag of G.O.R.P thinking everyone would be eating off the big bag.
 After two days of hiking (we had also brought other snacks) the bag wasn’t getting any lighter and I think we still brought half of it home with us.
 Pack individual zip-lock bags for each person.
-One cup of GORP (depending on ingredients you have in there) can provide as many as 700 calories.
+One cup of GORP (depending on the ingredients you have in there) can provide as many as 700 calories.

 Peanut butter is a great food item for your pack because of its high calorie to weight ratio.
 1 tablespoon of peanut butter packs a whopping 190 calories and if you bring some crackers, this food will keep you going.
 This is one MRE food item to consider because all MRE’s have a pack of either peanut butter or cheese.
 You can also buy MRE items individually so I know someone will sell you a bunch of Peanut butter packets if you are looking for them.

 Mainstay Emergency Food Rations are standard in my Get Home Bag as well as my Winter Survival Car kit and would make perfect sense in a Bug Out Bag as well.
-These are exactly what they say the are and that is survival rations.
+These are exactly what they say they are and that is survival rations.
 They are even less gourmet than the other options on this list, but they have some advantages.
 They are already packaged in waterproof containers, they can withstand extreme temperatures without spoiling and they take zero preparation.
 Just break open the pack and break off two bars (800 calories).

 Mac and Cheese is probably the cheapest camping food you can get and you really only need to boil water to cook this.
 If you have some extra olive oil or meat to add to the pot, like summer sausage you can really amp up the taste of this meal.
-One box of macaroni and cheese, prepared with 1 ounce of olive oil and 2 ounces of summer sausage provides a whopping 1,100 calories, and weighs just 10.5 ounces.
+One box of macaroni and cheese, prepared with 1 ounce of olive oil and 2 ounces of summer sausage provides a whopping 1,100 calories and weighs just 10.5 ounces.
 I know that olive oil and summer sausage aren’t really spoilage friendly foods so I didn’t add them to the list, but if you have any preparation time, they might make good additions.

-Now we get to the part where I said not every choice would be the healthiest you can imagine but a snickers bar does pack a lot of calories in a small size and could be a moral booster as well.
-You could easily substitute bars that were make specifically for hiking like Cliff Bars or Power Bar.
+Now we get to the part where I said not every choice would be the healthiest you can imagine but a snickers bar does pack a lot of calories in a small size and could be a morale booster as well.
+You could easily substitute bars that were made specifically for hiking like Cliff Bars or Power Bar.
 A single King Size Snickers weighs less than 4 ounces and packs 510 calories.

 Another great add hot water option that makes for easy preparation.
 Lipton’s Pasta sides make a filling meal and are cheap like Macaroni and Cheese.